vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 Also see reference documentation for [SINManagedPush](reference\html\Classes\SINManagedPush.html) and [SINCallNotificationResult](reference\html\Protocols\SINCallNotificationResult.html).

+## Unregister a Push Device Token

+If the user of the application logs out or performs a similar action, the push notification device token can be unregistered using the method `-[SINClient unregisterPushNotificationDeviceToken]` to prevent further notifications to be sent to the particular device.

 ## Push Notification _"Display Name"_

 To support showing a user display name in a non-VoIP push notification (i.e. in a regular _Remote Push Notification_), you can configure a display name using [`-[SINManagedPush setDisplayName:]`].
 The display name will be available to in the push notification in `aps.alert.loc-args` (when key `aps.alert.loc-key` is `SIN_INCOMING_CALL_DISPLAY_NAME`).